Alberta Tar-sands Could See Growth from Demand for Plastics.

 This new demand will come at a time when traditional energy suppliers such as Venezuela and Iran face significant headwinds to production.
 Venezuela’s economy is collapsing, and Iran faces geopolitical headwinds from its adversaries, including the United States.

 There has been a long and difficult battle over plans to build new North American pipelines.
-And increasing awareness of climate change is shifting consumer sentiment away from gasoline-fuelled cars and single-use plastics, trends seen as curtailing future demand for oil.
+And increasing awareness of climate change is shifting consumer sentiment away from gasoline-fueled cars and single-use plastics, trends seen as curtailing future demand for oil.

 The contrarian thesis, quietly embraced by Mr. Edwards and the Hong Kong-based Li family, is that over the long term, global demand for heavy oil will increase, supply will tighten and many of the problems facing Canada’s producers can be solved.
 Mr. Skolnick expects an increasing amount of Alberta oil to be transported by rail, which will help shrink the difference between the price paid to Alberta producers and those in other regions.